www2022paper/ICDE2024/README.md

 2. To support the use of Generalized Random Forests (GRF) , install econML from https://github.com/microsoft/EconML.

-3. Tensorflow 2.4.1 and keras 2.4.3 are used in this experiment.
+3. Tensorflow 2.14.0 is used in this experiment.

 4. The directory structure is shown as follows.